 In addition, our potential future collaborators may decide to market and sell products that compete with the product candidates that we have agreed to license to them, which could have a material adverse effect on our future business, financial condition, and results of operations.
 Smaller and other early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
-As described elsewhere in these Risk Factors and in the subsection titled "Business-Competition" in this Annual Report, we currently and in the future will compete with these third parties in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites, and recruiting patients for clinical trials, as well as in acquiring technologies complementary to, or necessary for, our programs.
+As described elsewhere in these Risk Factors and in the subsection titled "Business-Competition" in this Annual Report, we currently and in the future will compete with third parties in the development and commercialization of our product candidates.

-Market opportunity and market growth for our product candidates may prove to be smaller than we initially estimated, and even if the markets in which we compete achieve the forecasted growth, our business may not grow at similar rates, or at all.
+Market opportunity and market growth for our product candidates may prove to be smaller than we initially estimated, and even if the markets in which we compete achieve the forecasted growth, our business may not grow at similar rates or at all, or we may otherwise be unable to capitalize on this opportunity.

 We intend to initially focus our product candidate development on treatments for various diseases caused by missing or damaged cells.
 Our projections of addressable patient populations within any particular disease state that may benefit from treatment with our product candidates are based on our estimates.
 Market opportunity estimates and growth forecasts are subject to significant uncertainty and are based on assumptions and estimates.
 These estimates, which have been derived from a variety of sources, including scientific literature, surveys of clinics, patient foundations, and market research, may prove to be incorrect.
 Further, new studies may change the estimated incidence or prevalence of these diseases.
-Additionally, the potentially addressable patient population for our product candidates may not ultimately be amenable to treatment with our product candidates.
+Additionally, the potentially addressable patient population for our product candidates may not ultimately be amenable to treatment with our product candidates, including if the cost of treatment with our product candidates, including any required co-payments, is expensive or higher than other available therapies.
 Our market opportunity may also be limited by future competitor therapies that enter the market.
-If any of our estimates proves to be inaccurate, the market opportunity for any product candidate that we or our strategic partners develop could be significantly diminished, which would have an adverse material impact on our business.
+If any of our estimates proves to be inaccurate, the market opportunity for any product candidate that we or our strategic partners develop could be significantly diminished, which would have an adverse material impact on our business